Paterson, New Jersey: Neighborhoods

-The Great Falls Historic District is the most famous neighborhood in Paterson because of the landmark Great Falls of the Passaic River.
-The city has attempted to revitalize the area in recent years, including the installation of period lamp posts and the conversion of old industrial buildings into apartments and retail venues.
-Many artists live in this section of Paterson.
-A major redevelopment project is planned for this district in the coming years.
-The Paterson Museum of Industrial History at Rogers Locomotive and Machine Works is situated in the Historic District.
+Downtown Paterson

-Downtown Paterson is the main commercial district of the city and was once a shopping destination for many who lived in northern New Jersey.
+Downtown Paterson is the main commercial district of the city and was once a shopping destination for many who lived in North Jersey.
 After a devastating fire in 1902, the city rebuilt the downtown with massive Beaux-Arts-style buildings, many of which remain to this day.
 These buildings are usually four to seven stories tall.
 Downtown Paterson is home to Paterson City Hall and the Passaic County Courthouse Annex, two of the city's architectural landmarks.
 City Hall was designed by the New York firm Carrere and Hastings in 1894, and was modeled after the Hôtel de Ville (city hall) in Lyon, France, capital of the silk industry in Europe.

 The former Orpheum Theatre located on Van Houten Street has been converted to a mosque by the Islamic Foundation of New Jersey.
 The massive structure, now known as Masjid Jalalabad, can accommodate 1,500 worshipers.

 As with many other old downtown districts in the United States, Downtown Paterson suffered as shoppers and retailers moved to the suburban shopping malls of the region.
 Many historic buildings are in disrepair or are abandoned after years of neglect.
 In addition, Downtown Paterson is an Urban Enterprise Zone.
 The city has, in recent years, begun initiatives in hopes of reviving the downtown area with the centerpiece being the Center City Mall, constructed on a large parking lot spanning Ward Street from Main to Church Streets and features retail, entertainment, and commercial space.
 Downtown Paterson is located in the city's 1st Ward.

+Eastside Park

 Eastside Park Historic District consists of about 1,000 homes in a variety of architectural styles, including Tudors, Georgian colonials, Victorians, Italianate villas and Dutch colonials.
 It is located east of downtown.
 Once the home of the city's industrial and political leaders, the neighborhood experienced a significant downturn as industry fled Paterson.
 In recent years, gentrification has begun to occur in the neighborhood and some of the area's historic houses have been restored.

 The Eastside Park Historic District is a state and nationally registered historic place.
 The jewel of the neighborhood is Eastside Park and the mansions that surround it.
 This section of Paterson once had a large Jewish population that reached 40,000 at its peak; a synagogue still remains.
 Eastside Park and what is commonly known as the Upper Eastside are located in Paterson's 3rd Ward.